larshp/abapOpenChecks/README.md

 - space colon, WRITE : 'foo'.
 - no guard for division by zero
 - show number of codelines scanned
+- only show errors that are part of whats been changed in open transport

 Common static class to ensure good performance